 Immunoassay tests received a setback in most countries due to their limited specificity and sensitivity.
 They produced several false positive and false negative results, which made people look for alternative tests.
 However, vendors came up with high sensitivity and specific immunoassay tests with superior results.

 INSIGHTS BY END-USERS

-In most countries, diagnostic laboratories, which include standard and public health laboratories, have played a significant role in detecting covid-19.
+In most countries, diagnostic laboratories, which include standard and public health organizations, have played a significant role in detecting COVID-19.
 The demand for standalone laboratories is growing gradually owing to the prevalence of pandemic, epidemic conditions, or the outbreak of unexpected infectious diseases, requiring immediate diagnosis of the diseases for a large population in a shorter time.
-Hospitals have played a major role in COVID-19 testing since its outbreak.
-A majority of hospitals have their own in-house laboratories to conduct COVVID-19 d tests, which help them to admit and monitor COVID-19 patients.
+The end-user hospitals segment has played a major role in COVID-19 testing since its outbreak.
+A majority of hospitals have their own in-house laboratories to conduct COVID-19 tests, which help them to admit and monitor COVID-19 patients.
 Hence the segment is witnessing a high demand for COVID-19 testing kits.
 The demand for COVID-19 diagnostic kits from ambulatory care settings increased in developed countries as these settings accommodated several asymptomatic patients.

 INSIGHTS BY GEOGRAPHY